 Identity theft is the unauthorized use of your personal identifying information by anyone who intends to impersonate you or to conduct any activities in your name.
 The thief may impersonate you online, by mail, over the telephone, or in person.

 Most identity theft is very low tech.
 Almost all of it occurs when someone steals, or copies the information from your credit, ATM or debit cards, checkbook, wallet or purse, or your mail.
 Only about 10 percent happens online, but this percentage is increasing.

 Identity theft is the fastest growing crime in the United States, but there is much you can do to keep it from happening to you.

 The identities of millions of Americans are stolen annually.
 Identity theft accounts for more than 40 percent of all complaints filed with the FTC.
-It’s cybercrime and is growing faster than the police or courts ability to deal with it.
+It’s cybercrime, and it’s growing faster than the police or courts can deal with it.

 Personal identifying information

 This includes but is not limited to: